What’s an Abbey: Connection

 and the Lord will reward you. -Proverbs 25

-No, ‘if your enemies are hungry, feed them; if they are thirsty, give them something to drink; for by doing this you will heap burning coals on their heads.’
-Do not be overcome by evil, but overcome evil with good.
-Romans 12: 20-21
+The Letter to the Romans quotes Proverbs 25.
+Growing up in the Midwest, with a lot of “Nebraska nice,” the “heap burning coals… on their heads” part always struck me as passive aggressive.
+Again: “No, ‘If your enemies are hungry, feed them; if they are thirsty, give them something to drink; for by doing this you will heap burning coals on their heads.’
+Do not be overcome by evil, but overcome evil with good.”
+(Romans 12: 20-21)

 They heaped burning coals and shared the fire with each other.
 Fire connected them.

-This move is so wild to me, it might be stunning and brilliant as activist art except Patrick doesn't seem to be protesting any injustice.
-Mostly it’s so on brand for empire driven, domination driven Chrisitanity: past and present.
-He sets a new fire.
-On their holiday, making it his holiday.
+This move is so wild to me.
+It could be stunning and brilliant as activist art, except Patrick doesn't seem to be protesting any injustice.
+Mostly, it’s so on brand for an empire, domination-driven Chrisitanity: past and present included.
+Patrick lights a new fire on the pagan’s holiday, making it his holiday.
 It’s astounding.
-This fire is Chrisitan and that fire is Pagan.
-This fire is right and that old fire was wrong, you got to pack it up and move on.
+His fire is Chrisitan and their fire is Pagan.
+Patrick appears to say, “This fire is right and that old fire is wrong; you need to pack it up and move on.”

-She keeps the fire and milks the cows because connection doesn't come through debating the finer points of fire's metaphor for life but by nurturing life.
-Knowledge, philosophy, or theology that upholds systems of enslavement, violence, domination and injustice are a problem for Bridget whether it’s from her Druid dad or her Christian co-workers.
+She keeps the fire and milks the cows because connection doesn't come through debating the finer points of fire's metaphor for life, but by nurturing life.
+Knowledge, philosophy, or theology that upholds systems of enslavement, violence, domination, and injustice are a problem for Bridget, whether it’s from her Druid Dad or her Christian co-workers.

-We too have a choice.
+We, too, have a choice.

 What kind of people do we want to be?
-What kind of Abbey do we want to be?
+What kind of abbey do we want to be?
 How will we heap burning coals and gather round to tend these fires?

 May we have the courage.